Oh the Boards You Will Make: Tips for Beginners in Design & Electronics

-Circuit Board Components and Integration in Designs
+PCB Components and Integration in Designs

-With the basic understanding of how electrons flow through a circuit, we can begin to introduce basic electrical components into our repertoire of knowledge.
+With the basic understanding of how electrons flow through a electronic circuit, we can begin to introduce basic electrical components into our repertoire of knowledge.

 There are a handful of beautiful discoveries that have been bestowed to the electronics community over the decades and that we find ourselves lucky enough to be able to reap from.
-We owe it to pioneers who spent their whole lives studying and discovering these small, seemingly insignificant components that make up all modern day devices (such as the one you are using to read this).
+We owe it to pioneers who spent their whole lives studying and discovering these small, seemingly insignificant electronic component that make up all modern day devices (such as the one you are using to read this).

 Of the many components out there, we’ll focus on resistors, capacitors, transistors, and integrated circuits.
 These are the integral parts of today’s circuits.

 Resistors: As they may imply, resistors simply act as a resistance to the flow of the electrons between two points.

 Capacitors: Acting like a short-term storage of energy, capacitors can act as sort of a buffer power supply in circuits.
 In effect, they can sometimes be used as a protection of sorts from a noisy power supply.

 Transistors: These might be the trickiest components to understand at first, but are arguably the most important of them all.
 Keeping an eye out for future articles dedicated to how transistors work, we will simply say that transistors act as a sort of a switch.
 This switch lets in larger amounts of current once a smaller, primer amount of current is introduced.
 This is potentially useful when creating logical circuits capable of performing calculations of sorts (but this is just one of many!).